YCyoon1994/swpp202001/README.md

 - Apr.
 28: Assembly syntax (correct function/block name, comment, assert\_eq) and semantics (memory initialization) is updated.
 See [project/spec.pdf](project/spec.pdf).

+- Apr.
+28: Please read [project/document.pdf](project/document.pdf) to see the
+documents that you need to submit before/during the team project.

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1